prodromospapa/Analysis-of-SARS-CoV-2-Genome/README.md

 * Run 1_vcf_ncbi.sh using 'source' otherwise it won't run properly
 * Run 2_gisaid_ncbi.sh using 'bash'
 * Run 4_fisher.sh using 'bash'
-* Run 5_annotation.py using 'python3'
+* Run 5_heatmap.py using 'python3'
-* Run 6_heatmap.R using 'Rscript'

 After that you can find the heatmap graph in the country folder named after the country name in the directory